 Our external work is focused around the fact that the diversity of the profession does not reflect that of California’s overall population as noted by the State Bar of California’s First Annual Report Card on the Diversity of California’s Legal Profession.
 We work on several mentoring and outreach efforts as part of our pathway to law school work.

 One way to improve the diversity of the legal profession is to focus on students.
 Working with a variety of partners like CaliforniaLAW, LEAP, and CLA’s Civics Outreach Committee, we are matching volunteer attorneys (especially diverse attorneys) with middle schools, high schools, community colleges, 4 year colleges and other pipeline support partners.
 This is a critical part of our outreach work, allowing students to form one on one connections with diverse lawyers to start conversations, discuss concerns or perceived obstacles and to begin the process of identifying that they too could be lawyers and that law school is within reach.
+If you would like to schedule an outreach/engagement activity for students (virtual classroom, law academy, community college, undergrad, law students, etc.) with diverse legal practitioners, click here.

 The Diverse Lawyers Video Project is an informal series of interviews with diverse speakers to help support these connections with students.
 The videos cover why the diverse lawyer decided to pursue their profession and how their own diversity either impacted their pathway to the profession or helped them along the way.
+You can watch this collection of videos on YouTube directly or click the drop down menu below.

 Click here to view the Diverse Voices of the Legal Profession videos